Troubleshooting

 Nothing is displayed on the map

-If VOACAP does not run and generate propagation data then the current version of VOAProp does not display an error message, but nothing will be displayed on the map.
-But there are other possibilities.
 Right-click the map and check that at least one of Show workable call areas or Show signal strengths is selected.
 You should also ensure that you have selected a frequency band for which some propagation is expected.
 If you are certain that something should be displayed, check the possible solutions described for the item above.

 Close button disappears from chart window under Windows Vista